OpenF2/F2/CONTRIBUTING.md

 # Contributing to F2

-F2 is currently maintained by [Markit Digital](https://www.markitdigital.com/).
+F2 is currently maintained by [IHS Markit Digital](https://www.markitdigital.com/).

 Join the team and help contribute to F2 on GitHub.
 The following are guidelines for contributing; please familiarize yourself before sending pull requests.